youssef-chajia-ap4/background_locator_2_fixed/README.md

+# Looking for Maintainers
+This project is no longer actively maintained.
+If you are interested in becoming a maintainer, please open an issue or contact me directly !

+# background_locator_2 ! [![pub package](https://img.shields.io/pub/v/background_locator_2.svg)](https://pub.dartlang.org/packages/background_locator_2) ![](https://img.shields.io/github/contributors/Yukams/background_locator_fixed) ![](https://img.shields.io/github/license/Yukams/background_locator_fixed)

 This package is a V2 of the background_locator package, fixing it and making it work for the newest versions of Flutter.
 Please read the wiki in order to make this plugin work with flutter 3.x.

-# background_locator_2 ! [![pub package](https://img.shields.io/pub/v/background_locator_2.svg)](https://pub.dartlang.org/packages/background_locator_2) ![](https://img.shields.io/github/contributors/Yukams/background_locator_fixed) ![](https://img.shields.io/github/license/Yukams/background_locator_fixed)

 A Flutter plugin for getting location updates even when the app is killed.